Reisim/Reisim/README.md

 The library setting written in the Reisim.pro file should be modified according to your environment.

-For Windows 10, please find these libraries at Win10 folders.
+For Windows 10, you can find these libraries at Win10 folders.